evelynzhang5/recipe_rating/README.md

-# Recipe Rating Predictions Based on Nutrition
+# Recipe Rating Predictions Based on Carbs Inclusion
 Authors: Evelyn Zhang & Haowen Zhang

 ## Overview
-In this project, we decided to explore the relationship between different recipe ratings and the relevant nutritional information.
+In this project, we decided to explore the relationship between recipe ratings and the nutrition information.

 ## Introduction
+Over the past few years there has been a major change in dietary preferences and more people are paying  attention to how carbohydrates affect the body health.
+Some of the most popular diets of the moment are  low-carb diets, such as the ketogenic and paleo diets, which are believed to have many benefits, including losing weight, improving metabolic function, and maintaining energy levels.
+Therefore, we are interested in investigating relationship between the carbohydrate content of recipes and their user ratings.
+In particular, **we wonder if recipes with low-carb options will get better ratings as people tend to prefer low-carb  foods as healthier choice**.

-The dataset contains recipes and ratings from [food.com](food.com).
+The dataset we are using contains recipes and ratings from [food.com](food.com).
 You could download the two csv files [here](https://drive.google.com/drive/folders/15965zA-g3QbfFqEIzLzk5ICPn4yGzHmr?usp=sharing).

 1. `RAW_recipes.csv` contains all recipes
 2. `RAW_interactions.csv` contains all reviews and ratings submitted for recipes in `RAW_interactions.csv`

 For the first `Recipe` Dataset, there are a total of 83782 rows and 13 columns containing all the recipes' information: